HIV outbreaks in Scotland

 Scottish Drugs Forum has made a significant input at strategic and operational levels during the course of the Outbreak, through active involvement in the Incident Management team.

-Scottish Drugs Forum staff, in association with NHS Greater Glasgow and Clyde, have published an in-depth guide, ‘HIV: What Staff Need to Know’, on our website and distributed it to key services.
+Scottish Drugs Forum staff, in association with NHS Greater Glasgow and Clyde, have published an in-depth guide, ‘HIV: What Workers Need to Know’, on our website and distributed it to key services.

 Scottish Drugs Forum staff are also currently producing a resource for people who inject drugs to raise awareness of the outbreak, and to encourage people to get tested for HIV.